Quackers71/C-Sharp/README.md

 - WPF Book  - currently on Pg.85+ ~ 48/165

 - A quick C# Console App - 'NumberGuesser' from Traversy Media via https://www.youtube.com/watch?v=GcFJjpMFJvI
+- Build a To-Do app using C# and Blazor from James Hall-Treworgy via https://youtu.be/-fAVNxsDyH0 dotnet watch run (this will keep the live session running)

 ## Notes throughout the book / Course